isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The :ref:`cb-sharing` section explains the concept of shareable and non-shareable configuration elements and the limitations for sharing them between multiple servers.
-In the DHCP configuration (both DHCPv4 and DHCPv6), the shareable configuration elements are subnets and shared networks.
+In the DHCP configuration (both DHCPv4 and DHCPv6), the shareable configuration elements are subnets, shared networks, and client classes.
 Thus, they can be explicitly associated with multiple server tags.
 The global parameters, option definitions, and global options are non-shareable and can be associated with only one server tag.
 This rule does not apply to the configuration elements associated with ``all`` servers.
 Any configuration element associated with ``all`` servers (using the ``all`` keyword as a server tag) is used by all servers connecting to the configuration database.

 The following table lists DHCPv4-specific parameters supported by the configuration backend, with an indication of the level of the hierarchy